pragyaagrawal19/heart-beat-signal-from-facial-video-for-biometric-recognition/README.md

 # heart-beat-signal-from-facial-video-for-biometric-recognition
-This is project based on computer vision.
+This is a project based on computer vision.
 In this project we have used heartbeat signals extracted from facial video for biometric detection.
 # Abstract
 The biometric system plays an important role in network security issues.
 Instead of using a password for access control, biometric identification can be used for authentication.
 Biometric